 - Customer education.
-When you do your research and focus on customer pain points, content can (and should) educate customers.
-If customers know they can rely on your content for useful tips, they’ll keep coming back.
+When you research and focus on customer pain points, content can (and should) educate customers.
+If customers know they can rely on your content for valuable tips, they’ll keep coming back.

 - Thought leadership.
 The more relevant, valuable content you publish, the more your business looks like a thought leader in its niche.

 These barely scrape the surface of all the benefits of content marketing.
-Once you nail down your strategy, you’ll see a collection of benefits come in for years.
+Once you nail down your strategy, you’ll see many benefits for years.

 How Can You Implement Content Marketing?

 In a bunch of ways!
 That’s one of the benefits of content marketing; you can cash in on views, readers, and customers in various expert ways.

 As you saw in our third pillar, you can use various methods to promote your content.
 For now, let’s take a look at just a few samples.

 If you want to get into the business of content marketing, all it takes is some creative strategy, a blog, and a burning desire to get your message out there.
 Start by brainstorming your blog topics; think of something original that establishes you as an individual in the space.